-The Principal Community Visitor (PCV) is a statutory officer, appointed by the Governor of South Australia and reports directly to the Minister for Health and Wellbeing on matters relating to mental health service provision and to the Minister for Human Services on matters relating to disability service provision.
+The Principal Community Visitor (PCV) is a statutory officer, appointed by the Governor of South Australia and reports directly to the Minister for Mental Health and Substance Abuse on matters relating to mental health service provision and the Minister for Disability on matters relating to disability service provision.

-The PCV is responsible for:
+The PCV is responsible for

-- " overseeing, advising and assisting Community Visitors in their role; - " reporting on matters of concern regarding the care and treatment of clients; - assisting with the resolution of issues relating to the care, safety and wellbeing of clients; - " conducting visits and inspections of facilities; and - " annual reporting to Parliament.
+- " overseeing, advising and assisting Community Visitors in their role; - " reporting on matters of concern regarding the care and treatment of clients; - assisting with the resolution of issues relating to the care, safety and wellbeing of clients; and - " conducting visits and inspections of facilities.